What can you buy with HSA funds?

 On top of the above, you can use HSA funds to buy a broad range of devices and supplies.
 Often collected online in “HSA stores,” these can include smart scales to help with weight management, heating pads to temper arthritis pain and Covid-19 protective items like masks, hand sanitizer, tests or air purification systems.

-Can I use HSA for gym membership?
+Can I use my FSA or HSA for gym membership?

 The caveat?
 For those expenses to qualify, you need a Letter of Medical Necessity from a licensed provider detailing how exercise is a treatment for your condition.